aschlagner/JavaQuest06/Readme.md

 # JavaQuest06
 SEA8 - Quest: Java 06: Object Oriented Programming

-Census of the Wild Code School!
+Challenge: Census of the Wild Code School!

 You will create a class that represents your classmates as best as you can!